 Engage the right departments

-Because Topic 842 requires that you record your embedded leases, you need to evaluate contracts from a variety of departments to determine if they contain embedded leases.
-A common mistake many companies make is going straight to their real estate department to create their lease inventory.
+Because the new rules require that you record your embedded leases, you need to evaluate contracts from a variety of departments to determine if they contain embedded leases.
+A common mistake many organizations make is going straight to their real estate department to create their lease inventory.
 While real estate leases are a piece of the puzzle, you must look beyond the obvious to be in compliance.

-Once you have an understanding of your company’s requisition process, you can pull together a cross-functional team to gather all of your company’s contracts.
+Once you have an understanding of your organization’s requisition process, you can pull together an interdepartmental team to gather all of your organization’s contracts.
 Forming this team is critical to ensuring that your inventory is complete.

 You should have a leader in place to drive the process by establishing deadlines and being on point for questions or concerns.
 The team should meet at least weekly to share updates on progress.

-Document all of your contracts in a template
+Document all of your contracts in a lease tracking template

 Include the following columns on your template: